 The term “code baseline” is confusing as a term for the broader baseline category since building or appliance code is only one of multiple baseline options within this category.
 T2WG agreed to use the term “standard practice baseline” instead of “code baseline” to refer to the category of baseline that applies to normal replacement or the second baseline for an accelerated replacement project.

-Proposed Standard Baseline Definition
+Proposed Standard Practice Baseline Definition

 Participants developed this new definition through an iterative process, discussing and revising the original text from the T1WG Report, Appendix A, Section 2.1 (copied above).
 The proposed definition is the tenth iteration after rounds of review, discussion, and revision among T2WG participants.